Oyster mushrooms near me

 Oyster Mushroom Recipes

 One of the most popular ways to cook oyster mushrooms is to stir-fry or sauté them.
 This requires a preheated hot pan, a small amount of liquid, and stirring.
 Make sure to give them space so their moisture can cook off, that way they will truly sauté rather than steam.
 Serve as a side dish or use in sauces, stir-fries, pastas, risotto, or even to top toast.
-Because they get so silky when cooked, oyster mushroom respond well to braising, too.
+Because they get so silky when cooked, oyster mushrooms respond well to braising, too.
 Add them to soups and stews or sauces.
 The mushrooms can also be grilled whole on skewers, roasted, or dredged in a crispy coating and deep-fried.

 How to Store Oyster Mushrooms